Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 The Grades page supports multiple grading systems — percentage-based grading, college GPA, and other formats used by different curricula and institutions worldwide.

 **Setup:** begin by selecting the grading system your institution uses.
-Then enter your results for each subject throughout the semester — individual assignment grades, midterm scores, final exam results, whatever your system tracks.
+Then enter your results for each subject throughout the semester — individual assignment grades, or whatever your system tracks.

 Once your data is in, tap the calculate button to get your current GPA or semester average.
 The calculation updates as you add new results, so you always have an accurate, up-to-date picture of where you stand rather than a surprise at the end of term.